ucldc/nuxeo_merritt/README.md

 These CodeBuild projects are defined in the `sceptre/templates/fargate.yaml` CloudFormation template.

+It's a good idea to check that both deployments have succeeded after merging a PR into main, as both should be on the same version of the code.

 ## Local Development

 Create a python virtual environment.
-Currently this code is run in a python 3.9 Docker container because this is the highest version image that the ECR public repo provides.
+Currently this code is run in a python 3.11 Docker container.

 Create an `env.local` file and source it.
 You can copy `env.local.example` and update the values as needed.
 (As noted in comments, some of the env vars are only necessary when running in mwaa local-runner.)
 Source this file.